vigo332/kickstart-ipxe-staticIP/README.md

 3. The network needs to be specified as arguments for the RHEL7 kernel on http server,
 4. The kickstart file needs to set the network to grab packages from repository on the http server.
 All the IPs, MAC addresses could be obtained before the upgrade, and will be used to customize the ipxe and kickstart files by scripting.

-### Note: The following steps are recovered from memory after 6 months, may contain syntax errors.
-Use with caution.

 ## Step by step